technologiestiftung/giessdenkiez-de/README_DEV.md

     - `VITE_MAP_INITIAL_ZOOM_LEVEL`
     - `VITE_API_ENDPOINT`
   - Follow the Vercel instructions to deploy the Frontend
+  - Add the Vercel domain or your custom domain to the list of allowed domains for your Mapbox access token at https://account.mapbox.com/access-token
 - Schedule CRON jobs to regularly update the Mapbox Tileset and Pumps
   - Create a Pipedream account at https://pipedream.com/
   - Schedule a CRON job (workflow) that regularly (every day at 01:00 AM) invokes the Github actions: